rimas-kudelis/neatocontrol/README.md

 **Google Translate!**

-Program management and diagnostic robot Neato XV-21.
+Program management and diagnostic Neato robot vacuums.
+Work on model: Neato XV series, Neato Signature, Neato Botvac.

 Features are quite simple: to see the state of the sensors to change the schedule, set the time to get the image from the scanner.
 (The program's interface leaves much to be desired - but there is room for improvement)